 If you’d like to know more about controlling the risk of Legionella in your hotel check out our previous articles or get in touch with one of the team.

-Editors Note: This post was originally published in September 2017 and has been revamped and updated for accuracy and comprehensiveness.
+Editors Note: This post was originally published in September 2017 and has been updated for accuracy and comprehensiveness.

 © Water Hygiene Centre 2019